Engelberg/instaparse/README.md

 	-------------------------
 	instaparse.core/transform
 	([transform-map parse-tree])
-	  Takes a transform map and a parse tree.
+	  "Takes a transform map and a parse tree (or seq of parse-trees).
 	   A transform map is a mapping from tags to functions that take a node's contents and return a replacement for the node, i.e.,
 	   {:node-tag (fn [child1 child2 ...] node-replacement),
 	    :another-node-tag (fn [child1 child2 ...] node-replacement)}

 ## Special Thanks

 My interest in this project began while watching a video of Matt Might's *Parsing with Derivatives* talk.
 That video convinced me that the world would be a better place if building parsers were as easy as working with regular expressions, and that the ability to handle arbitrary, possibly-ambiguous grammars was essential to that goal.